UMAprotocol/UMIPs/final fees - UPP.md

   - The ALCX final fee will be increased to 1.35 ALCX
   - The ALPHA final fee will be increased to 1100 ALPHA
   - The REN final fee will be increased to 1150 REN
-  - The CRX final fee will be increased to 250 CRV
+  - The CRV final fee will be increased to 250 CRV
   - The RGT final fee will be increased to 85 RGT
   - The NFTX final fee will be increased to 10 NFTX
   -